A work of fiction. Standard disclaimers.

 They finished their meal and stood facing each other, Charles expecting the usual, peremptory “Come with me” nod from Peter.
 As was routine, the breakfast cups and spoons disappeared by no visible means.

 Peter broke with routine.
-In a low grumble, he told Peter, “There’s a confession to be heard in the infirmary.
+In a low grumble, he told Charles, “There’s a confession to be heard in the infirmary.
 You will hear it.”

 “And you will not?”, Charles asked, somewhat surprised.
 Confessions, rare as they were, represented the principal contact that the humans of Sanctuary #389 had with humans Outside, and Peter was the one charged with hearing them.
 Charles had never yet attended a confession without Peter’s presence.